alexa/alexa-auto-sdk/samples/android/README.md

 > **Note**: If the LLDB window isn't visible in the debug tab, select **Run** -> **Edit Configurations** -> **Debugger** and change the `Debug Type` to `Native`.

+## v2.2.1 Release Notes <a id = "v221-release-notes"></a>

+See [CHANGELOG](../../CHANGELOG.md) for more general information about the v2.2.1 release.

+### Enhancements
+* Introduces additional TemplateRuntime platform interface features that you can integrate in your application to enrich the user's experience with Now Playing cards for AudioPlayer and ExternalMediaPlayer implementations.

+### Resolved Issues
+No resolved issues.

+### Known Issues
+* On the Android Sample App, media playback gets into "No Content Playing" state where all GUI playback control breaks, when pressing next after force closing an external media app.
+* All previous known issues listed below.

 ## v2.2.0 Release Notes<a id="v220-release-notes"></a>

 ### Enhancements
 * Added a **TimeZone** option to the menu.
 The list of available timezone options is updated every time there is a change from the Alexa companion app.